technicated/ts-enums/README.md

 _<small>(*) random blabbering, see [Bruce Richardson's answer on Quora](https://www.quora.com/How-are-higher-kinded-types-different-from-type-constructors-with-parametrized-generic-types) (terminology-heavy) or [the source for my implementation of this concept](https://dev.to/effect-ts/encoding-of-hkts-in-typescript-5c3) for more information.</small>_

 By the way, this `HTK` stuff is only a three-liner, so I hope is not a deal breaker for adopting this library!
-Just faithfully define your extension of if as in the following snippet and enjoy:
+Just faithfully define your extension of `HTK<n>` as in the following snippet and enjoy:

 ```typescript
 // example using `HKT3`, which has three generic parameters available for your enum type